Sacchan-VRC/SaccFlightAndVehicles/README.txt

 How smoothed the taxi movement rotation is

 Lift
-Adjust how long the lift curve is.
+Adjust how steep the lift curve is.
 Higher = more lift

 Sideways Lift
-How much angle of attack on yaw affects vehicles velocity vector.
+How much angle of attack on yaw turns vehicles velocity vector.
 Yaw steering strength?

-Max Vel Lift (new in 1.2)
+Max Lift (new in 1.2)
 Maximum value for lift, as it's exponential it's wise to stop it at some point.

-Airplane Vel Pull up
+Vel Lift
-Vehicle will pull up slightly depending on it's speed multiplied by this value.
+Push the vehicle up based on speed.
 Used to counter the fact that without it, your nose will slowly point down.

-Has Flaps (new in 1.1)
-Whether or not the vehicle has flaps and does physics/animations for them.

-Has Landing Gear (new in 1.1)
-Whether or not the vehicle has landing gear and does physics/animations for them.

-Flap Drag Multi (new in 1.1)
-How much extra drag you incur from having flaps deployed.
+Max Gs
+amount of Gs at which you will take damage if you go past.
+You take damage of 15 per second per G above MaxGs.
+This is what hurts you when you crash too.

+GDamage
+Damage taken Per G above maxGs, per second.
+Gs - MaxGs * GDamage = damage/second

 Landing Gear Drag Multi (new in 1.1)
 How much extra drag you incur from having landing gear deployed.

+Flaps Drag Multi (new in 1.1)
+How much extra drag you incur from having flaps deployed.

 Flaps Lift Multi (new in 1.1)
 How much extra lift the flaps give you.

+Airbrake Strength (new in 1.3)
+Strength of the airbrake.

+Ground Brake Strength (new in 1.3)
+Strength of the breaking in meters per second when on the ground and below the Ground Brake Speed.

+Ground Brake Speed (new in 1.3)
+Speed below which the the ground brake takes effect.

+Hooked Brake Strength (new in 1.3)
+Strength of the breaking in meters per second when the hook catches an arresting cable.

+Catapult Launch Strength (new in 1.3)
+Strength of the force that pushes you forward when launching from the catapult.
+Same units as Thrust Strength.

+Catapult Launch Time (new in 1.3)
+How long the plane takes to launch (reach the end of the catapult).

+Catapult Launch Strength and Time must be adjusted together so that the plane finishes launching as it reaches the end of the catapult.

+Takeoff Assist (new in 1.3)
+Maximum extra pitch strength given to the plane when it's on the ground, and moving.
+Strength increases until it reaches Takeoff Assist Speed.

+Takeoff Assist Speed (new in 1.3)
+Speed at which Takeoff assist reaches maximum strength

+G Limiter (new in 1.3)
+Controls the Flight Limits function.
+It tries to keep the plane below this number of Gs by reducing input strength linearly as your Gs increase, until this number.
+Usually needs to be set it a bit above the value you want to limit to.

+Ao A Limit (new in 1.3)
+(Angle of Attack Limit) Controls the Flight Limits function.
+It tries to keep the plane below this angle of attack reducing input strength linearly as your angle of attacked increases, until this number.

+Canopy Close Time (new in 1.3)
+Time it takes for the canopy animation to play.
+Used to switch the sound effects from outside to inside at the right moment.

 Health
 Max health of the plane.